2017–18 SIU Edwardsville Cougars men's basketball team: Previous season

 The Cougars finished the 2016–17 season 6–24, 1–15 in OVC play to finish in last place in the West Division.
 They failed to qualify for the OVC tournament.

 Preseason

 In a vote of conference coaches and sports information directors, SIUE was picked to finish in 12th place in the OVC.

 After five years of divisional play in the OVC, the conference eliminated divisions for the 2017–18 season.
 Additionally, for the first time, each conference team will play 18 conference games.

 Season summary

 The Cougars finished the regular season with nine wins and twenty losses, an improvement over the two preceding seasons.
 Their conference record of 5–12 placed them in a tie for ninth place in the conference standings.

-Post season
+Postseason

 The Cougars' ninth place tie was broken by their 2–1 record versus Eastern Kentucky and UT Martin.
 With Southeast Missouri ineligible for post season play, the Cougars earned the No. 8 seed in the OVC tournament, the schools' first slot in the tournament since 2015.